-This winter, Meghan had gymnastics on Saturdays.
-Tim started a tradition of making pancakes every Saturday morning before taking her to her class.
+Back when my daughter Meghan was a toddler, she had gymnastics on Saturdays.
+My husband Tim started a tradition of making pancakes every Saturday morning before taking her to her class.
 Once I had to take wheat out of my diet, I was sad to have to miss out on the delicious breakfast.

 Buckwheat flour is super nutritious, giving us one of the best plant sources of protein, along with a good amount of fiber, calcium, copper, and magnesium.
 It’s been shown to help lower cholesterol and help keep blood sugars in check for those with diabetes.
 Sweet!

 If you don’t have any buckwheat flour on hand, you really should go pick some up so you can make these this weekend.
 If you don’t already have a Pancake Saturday (or Sunday) tradition, this is a perfect time to start.

 I was so impressed with how good these tasted and what a great texture they had with just one flour.
 That doesn’t happen often with gluten-free pancakes or baked goods.
 They are more dense than a pancake made with all-purpose white flour, but similar to a pancake made with whole wheat flour, and I actually prefer the flavor of buckwheat to wheat.
 These pancakes do have a cinnamon flavor, which I love, but if you don’t like that you can reduce the amount of cinnamon used.

 The ingredient list for these vegan pancakes is similar to many recipes for regular pancakes; however, I have switched all-purpose flour with gluten-free buckwheat flour.